BBK-PiJ-2015-09/cw-temple/README.md

 I could also add more testing to the Explorer class; as well as have copied the implementation of Djikstra from the given code, which is probably better than mine.
 I could also have searched for the pizza, which I spotted a couple of times.

 The style and DRYness of my code could also have been improved a lot with another day or two of work - as it is it's not particularly beautiful or easy to read!
-And many methods are far longer than they should be.
+Many methods are far longer than they should be.

 I genuinely enjoyed this coursework, and learned a lot, particularly about Djikstra's algorithm and pathfinding in general.
 I completed this coursework without a partner.